 Workers' Compensation

-Employees claiming workers’ compensation income benefits who have sick leave days available may choose to use sick leave in order to maintain full salary for days they are unable to work.
-However, in no event shall employees be entitled to payment in excess of one hundred percent (100%) of full contracted salary.
-Should an employee elect to take paid sick leave for an illness arising from a work related injury for which workers’ compensation income benefits are received, the employee shall assign any workers’ compensation pay benefits to the Board for whatever time period the employee received paid sick leave.
-(Employees shall be responsible for determining any personal tax consequences resulting from their choice to use sick leave pay.)

 Employees who qualify for workers’ compensation benefits following an assault and injury, while performing assigned duties, should refer to policy 03.223.

 Employees who qualify for Workers' Compensation may be offered the opportunity to participate in an Early Return to Work Program.
 Transition employment need not be in the same job classification or location, but must comply with the treating physician's restrictions and amendments until the participating employee achieves maximum medical recovery.